Grounding Gaps in Language Model Generations: Why do Grounding Gaps Emerge?

-OpenAI models, however, are closed source: to isolate training procedures that impact grounding alignment, we independently evaluate the role of current SFT and RLHF datasets.
-Specifically, we investigate if the standard SFT + RLHF training setup improves use of \framework{}; and if the amount of SFT + RLHF matters.
+OpenAI models, however, are closed source: to isolate training procedures that impact grounding agreement, we independently evaluate the role of current SFT and PO datasets.

+\paragraph{Method} We investigate if the standard SFT + PO training setup improves use of \framework{}; and if the amount of SFT + PO matters.
 At a high level, we replicate the training procedure for Zephyr, an open-source instruction following LM~\cite{tunstall2023zephyr}.
-First, we \textbf{SFT} Mistral 7B~\cite{jiang2023mistral} for three epochs on a filtered version of the UltraChat dataset~\cite{ding2023enhancing, tunstall2023zephyr}.\footnote{For additional training details, see Appendix \ref{sec:training_deets}.} During the SFT process, we save a total of 10 evenly-spaced checkpoints.
-Each checkpoint is used to re-simulate conversations and measure \framework{}.

-Next, we use human preferences from the UltraFeedback~\cite{cui2023ultrafeedback} dataset for the \textbf{RLHF} stage.
+First, we \textbf{SFT} Mistral 7B~\cite{jiang2023mistral} for three epochs on a filtered version of the UltraChat dataset~\cite{ding2023enhancing, tunstall2023zephyr}.\footnote{For additional training details, see Appendix \ref{sec:training_deets}.} During the SFT process, we save a total of 10 evenly-spaced checkpoints across a training run.
+Each checkpoint is used to re-simulate conversations and measure the use of \framework{}.
+Next, we use preferences from the synthetic UltraFeedback~\cite{cui2023ultrafeedback} dataset for the \textbf{PO} stage.
 We run direct policy optimization (DPO)~\cite{rafailov2023direct} for an additional three epochs, starting with the highest $\kappa$ checkpoint on \framework{} from the prior SFT stage.
-Like with SFT, we save 10 evenly spaced checkpoints and rerun our simulations using each checkpoint
+Like with SFT, we save 10 evenly spaced checkpoints and rerun our simulations using each checkpoint.

+Beyond synthetic datasets, we additionally evaluate the Archangel models~\cite{ethayarajh2024kto}, released to study the effect of various instruction tuning and preference optimization (both DPO and PPO~\cite{schulman2017proximal}) procedures.
+From the Archaengel suite, we evaluated the final Llama 7B models trained on a mixture of real human feedback datasets: OpenAssistant~\cite{kopf2024openassistant}, Stanford Human Preferences~\cite{ethayarajh2022understanding} and Anthropic HH-RLHF~\cite{bai2022training}.

-Across open-source experiments, we find no evidence that SFT impacts grounding alignment: Pearson correlation across \framework{} v.s.
-SFT checkpoints is $\approx 0$, with $p > 0.1$.
+\paragraph{Results} Across open-source Mistral experiments, we find no evidence that SFT impacts grounding agreement: Pearson correlation across \framework{} vs. SFT checkpoints is $\approx 0$, with $p > 0.1$.
 Still, while Cohen's $\kappa$ is poor throughout training $(\kappa < 0.3)$, we observe that SFT-only \texttt{mistral} has the highest $\kappa$ across acknowledgment and clarification for all evaluated models---even when including closed-source OpenAI variants.